klen/mixer/README.rst

 Custom fields
 -------------

-Mixer allows you to define generators for fields by manualy.
+Mixer allows you to define generators for fields by manually.

 Quick example: ::